 All the windows had nets, and faced towards the jungle at the back.
 This not only gave us privacy from other guests, but was also an excellent observation point over the family of monkeys that lived in the trees outside.

-If you have neighbours in the room next door, though, you’ll hear everything, Its just a matter of luck the kind of neighbours you’ll get.
+If you have neighbors in the room next door, though, you’ll hear everything, Its just a matter of luck the kind of neighbors you’ll get.